IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

 By default the operator configures its own TLS.
 The operator uses the IBM Certificate Manager installed on the system to generate a CA certificate with a self-signed issuer.
 It then uses this self signed CA certificate to sign the certificates used for secure communication by the {{site.data.reuse.ep_name}} instance.
-IBM Certificate manager puts the CA certificate into a secret named `<my-instance>-ibm-ep-manager-ca`.
-This secret can be used for configuring the `EventGateway` TLS communications.
+IBM Certificate manager puts the CA certificate into a secret named `<my-instance>-ibm-ep-root-ca`.

 #### User-provided CA certificate